slackapi/bolt-js/docs/_tutorials/getting_started.md

 * Bolt allows you to [call Web API methods](/bolt-js/concepts#web-api) with the client attached to your app.
 There are [over 220 methods](https://api.slack.com/methods) on our API site.

 * Learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
 Your app may need different tokens depending on the actions you want it to perform.
 For apps that do not use Socket Mode, typically only a bot (`xoxb`) token is required.
+For example of this, see [Getting Started with HTTP](/bolt-js/tutorial/getting-started-http).